chimericdream/worldofpannotia.com/src/equipment/goods-services/tools-skill-kits/index.md

 **Note:** This item only allows a character to grasp a flask or vial.
 Drinking a potion or applying an oil is still a standard action that provokes an attack of opportunity.

-**Scale, Merchant's:** A scale grants a +2 circumstance bonus on _appraise_ checks involving items that are valued by weight, including anything made of precious metals.
+**Scale, Merchant's:** A scale grants a +2 circumstance bonus on {% skill_link appraise %} checks involving items that are valued by weight, including anything made of precious metals.

 **Scroll Bandolier:** This bandolier is made of a flexible leather or cloth.
 It is a non-magical item with several small pouches along its length, allowing a character to store up to ten scrolls for easy retrieval.
 As a move action, a character may draw a scroll from the bandolier to cast the spell.